WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

         allow_stopping_for_update = true
         }

+**Import the infrastructure into your Terraform state**

-Next, use the terraform import command to import thr two instances into our instances module.
+Next, use the terraform import command to import the two instances into our instances module.
 The format for the command is:

         terraform import module.instances.google_compute_instance.tf-instance-1 project_id/zone/instance_id